jpreecedev/developerhandbook/src/pages/how-to-add-passportjs-google-oauth-strategy/index.md

 ![Google Developers Console - Authorised Redirect UI](./google-authorised-redirect-uri.png)

-It is important to set the redirect URL to `http://localhost:3000/api/auth/google/callback`.
-We will set the same URL in our application.
+It is important to set the authorised redirect URL to `http://localhost:3000/api/auth/google/callback`.
+We will set the same URL in our application later.

 When done, click **Create**.